 Plaque is a type of biofilm that sticks to your teeth and builds up over time.
 Bacteria forms when your food mixes with your saliva and other fluids, creating plaque.
-Plaque has a yellow tint to it, which makes it hard to maintain a perfect smile.
+The plaque has a yellow tint to it, which makes it hard to maintain a perfect smile.
 With enough time, plaque transforms into tartar.
 Tartar occurs when enough minerals build up on the plaque to turn it into a hardened substance.
 Learning how to prevent plaque build-up is an essential skill to add to your oral hygiene routine.

 Why is Preventing Plaque Build Up Important